HomenewsContractor Becomes Squatter in...

 Discovery and Immediate Actions

 Upon discovering the situation, Terri contacted the police.
-However, she was informed that the matter was civil, not criminal, making it challenging to get immediate assistance.
+However, <a href="1 was informed that the matter was civil, not criminal, making it challenging to get immediate assistance.
 The police classified it as a civil issue due to the duration of the repairman’s stay.

 Attempting Eviction